milonmaze/privacy-terms-observatory/developer.chrome.com/docs/webstore/program_policies.md

 Skip to content
 Developer Program Policies

-Published on Friday, February 28, 2014 • Updated on Tuesday, June 29, 2021
+Published on Friday, February 28, 2014 • Updated on Tuesday, September 28, 2021

 Table of contents
 Caution